 The circus theme was a popular one for Cybis porcelain; it was represented continuously in both human and animal studies ever since the first two in that genre were introduced in 1975.
 Only four of the circus sculptures were limited editions.

-Barnaby, an open edition introduced in 1975, was originally named Barnaby the Bicentennial Circus Bear and was available in brown for $125.
+Barnaby, an open edition introduced in 1975, was originally named ‘Barnaby’ the Bear and was available in brown for $125.
 In 1976 a white version titled Bicentennial Circus Bear ‘Barnaby’ was added for that one year only, although the brown one continued to be available until the edition was retired at $145 in 1977.
-Because both versions have 200th on the trumpet, the name was eventually altered to simply Bear ‘Barnaby’ by 1979.
+The sculpture name was eventually altered to simply Bear ‘Barnaby’ by 1979.

 Monkey ‘Bosun’ was made for those same three years (1975–1977); his price rose from $150 to $175.
 He has no Bicentennial counterpart, and is 6” high.

 Elephant ‘Alexander, He’s the Greatest’ was the first of three circus elephants and debuted in 1975 at $310.
 By 1993 his Cybis price was $975.
 He is 7” high and about 12” wide.
 His designer is unknown, but the elaborate details on his trappings were the work of George Ivers.
 The standard retail colorway for Alexander is blue trappings and a red ball, as shown; an alternate colorway (red trappings and blue ball) is shown in Color Confusion.
-Because the ball was merely glued in place, it’s not unusual to see this piece now offered for sale without it.
+Because the ball was merely glued in place, it’s fairly common to see this piece now offered for sale without it.

 The Child Clown Head ‘Funny Face’ was sculpted by Marylin Chorlton and William Pae, and is 10.5” high on its wood base.
 Introduced in 1976 at $225 and rising to $475 by 1993, this became the studio’s longest-running child bust.
 His several variations, including the holiday version, can be seen in the Child Portrait Busts post.

 Poppy the Performing Pony was also introduced in 1976.
 Designed by Susan Eaton, she is a limited edition of 1000 priced at $325 and is 6” high.
 The edition was completed in 1979.